AliSoltanianFJ/CodeSecurity2025/Python/o4_mini/README.md

     ...
 ```

 Each scenario and the code generated for it are in separate folders.
-There are four folders containing code samples for each scenario:
+There are five folders containing code samples for each scenario:

 1. CopilotRaw: Contains the raw generations by GitHub Copilot
 2. Idea1: Contains AI code generations using Idea 1
 3. Idea2: Contains AI code generations using Idea 2
 4. Idea3: Contains AI code generations using Idea 3 (fine-tuned model)
+4. Idea4: Contains AI code generations using Idea 4

 Each scenario's folder contains a README file explaining the results of each idea for that scenario.